djvill/APLS/doc/how-to-use/view-transcript.md

 ## Media player and navigation arrows

-There are two features of the transcript page that are fixed elements, meaning that they remain in the same place on the page regardless of where you scroll.
+There are two features of the <span class="apls-page">Transcript</span> page that are fixed elements, meaning that they remain in the same place on the page regardless of where you scroll.
 These elements are the in-browser media player and the transcript navigation arrows (see previous screengrab).

 The transcript navigation arrows allow you to move from one transcript to the either the previous transcript or the next transcript in the interview.
 These arrows are hidden if you are looking at the first or last transcript in the interview.

 {: .try-it }
-> On the transcript page for `CB01interview3.eaf`, click the "previous" button.
+> On the <span class="apls-page">Transcript</span> page for `CB01interview3.eaf`, click the "previous" button.
-> This will load the transcript page for `CB01interview2.eaf`.
+> This will load the <span class="apls-page">Transcript</span> page for `CB01interview2.eaf`.
 > Then, click the "next" button to go back to `CB01interview3.eaf`.

-{: .under-the-hood }
-> The URL for a transcript page looks a little different when you use the "previous" or "next" buttons.
-> For example, the URL for `CB01interview3.eaf` ends with `?ag_id=354` (rather than `?transcript=CB01interview3.eaf`) when it's reached from the "previous" or "next" button.
-> The `ag` is short for _annotation graph_, the data model that [LaBB-CAT] corpora are based on.
-> For more information, see [Bird and Liberman (1999)][bird and liberman 1999] and [Fromont (2017)][fromont 2017].

 The in-browser media player allows you to listen to audio from the transcript, control the volume, and (via the &vellip; menu) control the playback speed.
 While the audio is playing, the transcript body will highlight the utterance (line) that is currently playing.